eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

 The Mock Digital Twin mocks the behavior of an in-vehicle digital twin service (such as Ibeji) and providers.
 This enables functionality similar to the [In-Memory Mock Digital Twin Adapter](../../adapters/digital_twin/in_memory_mock_digital_twin_adapter/README.md), but with finer control over the behavior of the mocked data.

-The Mock Digital Twin is integrated with the [Sample gRPC Data Adapter](../../adapters/data/sample_grpc_data_adapter/README.md), which must be enabled when using this application with Freyja.
+The Mock Digital Twin implements the [Ibeji In-Vehicle Digital Twin Service API](https://github.com/eclipse-ibeji/ibeji/blob/main/interfaces/invehicle_digital_twin/v1/invehicle_digital_twin.proto), making it compatible with the [gRPC Digital Twin Adapter](../../adapters/digital_twin/grpc_digital_twin_adapter/README.md).
+The Mock Digital Twin is also integrated with the [Sample gRPC Data Adapter](../../adapters/data/sample_grpc_data_adapter/README.md), which must be enabled when using this application with Freyja.

 ## Configuration